DEEP SPACE EXPLORATION SOCIETY

 Colorado Springs, CO 80918

-DSES is a not for profit organization whose primary purposes are research and education.
+DSES is a not-for-profit organization whose primary purposes are research and education.
 We exist to foster the exploration and understanding of space by encouraging students, society members, and the general public to participate in that exploration.
-We facilitate experiments designed to expand our knowledge of space, and to execute ground based missions designed to support those experiments.
+We facilitate experiments designed to expand our knowledge of space, and to execute ground-based missions designed to support those experiments.

-The unique contributions we provide to other exploratory space missions are: (1) a low cost alternative satellite downlink ground station, and (2) an observational tool for the radio astronomy community.
+The unique contributions we provide to other exploratory space missions are: (1) a low-cost alternative satellite downlink ground station, and (2) an observational tool for the radio astronomy community.

 We are dedicated to exploring and learning about space through radio observations.
 We build our equipment.
 We pursue a scientific approach to learning about our universe that is too far away to visit.

-It also conduct outreach programs to local area schools, community colleges, and universities.
+We also conduct outreach programs to local area schools, community colleges, and universities.
 We foster a variety of opportunities to work with education and science centers.
 Plans include a system for making real time data from our facilities available on the internet, as well as providing remote command and control of the antenna.

-This is our information brochure , (written March 2019).
+This is our DSES information brochure 2024.

 * *